 If your vehicle’s insurance policy does not include comprehensive coverage, then windshield damage may be your insurer’s prerogative.
 Our experience has been that most insurers in Canada will honour this kind of claim on good faith, as long as it doesn’t happen often.

 Windshield replacements may only cost between $160-$300 for older cars, but replacing one on a newer car could set you back as much as $2,500 on newer cars.
 Incorporating all of the technical calibrations for sensors and safety cameras can become expensive, both for replacement parts and for the labour needed to install them.
 Fancy cars come with higher repair costs in general.

 What should I do if my windshield is chipped?

 If your car’s windshield is chipped, then you should go to a windshield repair company as quickly as possible—it’s still usually way cheaper to fix a windshield than to replace one, even if you don’t have the coverage on your policy.

-Because the cost to repair chips is so much cheaper than the cost to replace a windshield, many insurance companies will not ask you to pay a deductible if you have this process done, eliminating your expenses here.
+Because the cost to repair chips is so much cheaper than the cost to replace a windshield, many insurance companies will not ask you to pay a deductible if you have this process done, eliminating your expenses.
+Not bad, right?

 How does windshield replacement work?

 If you do end up having to replace your windshield, don’t worry.
 It’s a common repair and a trusted professional can make it look like new.